CesiumGS/3d-tiles/TileFormats/Points/README.md

 | `QUANTIZED_VOLUME_SCALE` | `float32[3]` | A 3-component array of numbers defining the scale for the quantized volume. | :red_circle: No, unless `POSITION_QUANTIZED` is defined. |
 | `CONSTANT_RGBA` | `uint8[4]` | A 4-component array of values defining a constant `RGBA` color for all points in the tile. | :red_circle: No. |

-Examples using these semantics can be found in the [examples section](#examples).
+Examples using these semantics can be found in the [examples section](#examples) below.

-### Point Colors

-If more than one color semantic is defined, the precedence order is `RGBA`, `RGB`, then `CONSTANT_RGBA`.
-For example, if a tile's feature table contains both `RGBA` and `CONSTANT_RGBA` properties, the runtime would render with per-point colors using `RGBA`.

-If no color semantics are defined, the runtime is free to color points using an application-specific default color.

-In any case, [3D Tiles Styling](../../Styling/README.md) may be used to change the final rendered color and other visual properties at runtime.

 ### Point Positions

-`POSITION` defines the location for a point before any tileset transforms are applied.
-Positions may be defined relative-to-center for high-precision rendering. `RTC_CENTER` defines the center location.
+`POSITION` defines the position for a point before any tileset transforms are applied.
+Positions may be defined relative-to-center for high-precision rendering [4]. `RTC_CENTER` defines the center position.

 #### Quantized Positions

-If `POSITION` is not defined for a point, its position may be stored in `POSITION_QUANTIZED` which defines the point position relative to the quantized volume.
+If `POSITION` is not defined, positions may be stored in `POSITION_QUANTIZED` which defines point positions relative to the quantized volume.
-If neither `POSITION` or `POSITION_QUANTIZED` are defined, the point will not be created.
+If neither `POSITION` or `POSITION_QUANTIZED` are defined, the tile does not need to be rendered.

 A quantized volume is defined by `offset` and `scale` to map quantized positions into model space.